 We get it, RFID might not work for every situation, however, do not limit yourself to only barcode asset identification.
 Find yourself a solution that can capture both RFID and barcode.
-As we mentioned before, asset tracking is continuing to evolve, so make sure you are investing in your future and better asset tracking procedures.
+As we mentioned before, the best asset tracking software is continuing to evolve, so make sure you are investing in your future and better asset tracking procedures.

 If asset inventories are taking up a lot of your time, which option would you choose:

 A) Finding the barcode on every asset and scanning them individually wasting hours/days/weeks doing this.

 B) Walking into a room, pulling a trigger, and capturing all the asset data for every asset in the room in a matter of seconds.

 So, when choosing your software, look for a solution that can capture BOTH barcode and RFID.

 PRO TIP: Look for software that connects to Bluetooth Handheld RFID readers to capture RFID data.

 4. Unlimited Sub-Users

 Be careful of paying for “seats” or “licenses” for every individual you want to have access to the software.

 This can get very costly and will often limit your potential to grow with the software without having to pay for it.